localpreservation/presentations/2016-09-09-localpastnyc.md

 Note:

-The Local Preservation School is a **work-in-progress**.
-We believe a resource should be built _with_ the community of educators and learners we hope to serve not _for_ that community.

-Keep in mind:

-- Your experience in New York City may or may not apply in other situations.

-What you going to get out of participating?
+What does the school teach?
+Honestly, we are still figuring that out.
+The Local Preservation School is a **work-in-progress** and we invited you here today because we want you to be part of it.

+But we think the Place Matters toolkit is a solid foundation to build on.
+It is the result of a decade of work by an innovative nonprofit that has been deeply committed to working with New York residents to preserve places that might otherwise be overlooked or simply lost altogether.

 Image: [Library of Congress](http://www.loc.gov/pictures/item/2015630838/resource/).